johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 ![Language Translator Creds screenshot](screenshots/LanguageTranslation-Creds.png)
  * Return to your Node-RED flow browser tab.
  * Double-click to open the Language Translator node (1).
- * Paste the username and password credentials into the Text to Speech node (2).
+ * Paste the username and password credentials into the Language Translator node (2).
  * Select Spanish in the Target dropdown.
 ![Language Translator flow creds screenshot](screenshots/LanguageTranslation-flow-config-creds.png)
  * Press the Done button